Table of Contents

 Does the company have any money or assets?

-You should seriously consider whether the company has any assets or money, or if it is even trading at all.
+When thinking about how to sue a company, you should seriously consider whether the company has any assets or money, or if it is even trading at all.

 As previously mentioned, a company is a legal entity apart from its directors, secretary and shareholders.
 As such, any chance of being successful in legal action to recover debts from a company, will largely depend on whether the company has any means of satisfying the debt.